Martin Short: 1977–1985: SCTV and SNL stardom

-Since then he has made multiple appearances on the show, including the SNL Christmas special in 2012, 2024 and Saturday Night Live 40th Anniversary Special in 2015.
+Since then he has made multiple appearances on the show, including the SNL Christmas specials in 2012 and 2024 and Saturday Night Live 40th Anniversary Special in 2015.

-1986–1999: TV specials, Film roles and Broadway debut
+1986–1999: TV specials, film roles and Broadway debut

-In addition to his work on SCTV and SNL, Short has starred in several television specials and series of his own.
+In addition to his work on SCTV and SNL, Short has starred in several television specials and series.
 In 1985, he starred in the one-hour Showtime special Martin Short: Concert for the North Americas.
-This was Short's first live concert, interspersed with studio sketches and a wraparound featuring Jackie Rogers Jr. Co-produced by the CBC, this aired as The Martin Short Comedy Special in Canada in March 1986.
-In 1989, Short headlined another one-hour comedy special for HBO called I, Martin Short, Goes Hollywood, a classic send-up of all things Hollywood.
-It featured many of his characters including Ed Grimley and Jackie Rogers Jr. In 1994, Short hosted the television show The Martin Short Show and a sketch comedy show in 1995, The Show Formerly Known as the Martin Short Show.
-In 1998, he played the character Frik in the TV mini series Merlin.
+This was Short's first live concert, interspersed with studio sketches and a wraparound featuring Jackie Rogers Jr. Co-produced by the CBC, it aired as The Martin Short Comedy Special in Canada in March 1986.
+In 1989, Short headlined another one-hour comedy special for HBO called I, Martin Short, Goes Hollywood, a sendup of all things Hollywood.
+It featured many of his characters, including Ed Grimley and Jackie Rogers Jr. In 1994, Short hosted the television show The Martin Short Show and in 1995 a sketch comedy show, The Show Formerly Known as the Martin Short Show.
+In 1998, he played the character Frik in the TV miniseries Merlin.
 In 1999, he appeared as Lionel Dillard in Lawrence Kasdan's comedy-drama Mumford.
 The syndicated version of The Martin Short Show ran from 1999 to 2000.

-Short began starring in films such as Three Amigos (1986), Innerspace (1987), The Big Picture (1989), Three Fugitives (1989; directed by Francis Veber and starring Nick Nolte and James Earl Jones), Pure Luck (1991; directed by Nadia Tass, starring Danny Glover and Sheila Kelley.), Captain Ron (1992) and Clifford (1994).
+Short starred in films such as Three Amigos (1986), Innerspace (1987), The Big Picture (1989), Three Fugitives (1989; directed by Francis Veber and starring Nick Nolte and James Earl Jones), Pure Luck (1991; directed by Nadia Tass, starring Danny Glover and Sheila Kelley), Captain Ron (1992), and Clifford (1994).
 Short was also the memorable scene-stealing character "Franck" in the 1991 remake of Father of the Bride and its sequel in 1995.

-In 1996, he appeared in Tim Burton's sci-fi comedy Mars Attacks! as lascivious Press Secretary Jerry Ross.
+In 1996, he appeared in Tim Burton's sci-fi comedy Mars Attacks! as the lascivious press secretary Jerry Ross.
 In 1997, he starred in A Simple Wish as male fairy godmother Murray.
 Also in 1997, he appeared as Wall Street broker Richard Kempster in Jungle 2 Jungle with Tim Allen.